 The AACN Student Policy Summit is a three-day conference held in Washington, DC and is open to Bushnell's RN to BSN students.
 Students attending the Summit are immersed in didactic program sessions focused on the federal policy process and nursing's role in professional advocacy.
 One RN to BSN student will be selected annually to attend the Student Policy Summit and receive a \$500 stipend to support Summit registration and travel expenses.
-Students interested in attending the Summit should contact the Associate Dean of Nursing at <a href="https://linear.org/leaf-attended-nursing-n
+Students interested in attending the Summit should contact the Dean of Nursing at lveltri@bushnell.edu